Next tour dates

 Though the inter-oceanic route of the Panama Canal is what makes it most famous, there is much more to this watershed than meets the eye.
 It extends from the highest elevations of the surrounding hills and mountains and is traversed by a forest corridor from the mangroves and dry forests on the Pacific slope to the wetter Caribbean slope forests.
 And, nestled in the middle of all this, is the gorgeous Gatun Lake, home to a number of aquatic birds, as well as mammals, reptiles, and amphibians.

 In eight days we will visit both coasts, as we traverse through different landscapes in search of the more than 650 birds that live around the Panama Canal zone.

 Lodging: Comfortable and clean hotels and inns

 Food: Quality, fresh, local ingredients prepared in Panamanian and International styles

 Weather: A humid climate in all areas.
 Temperature varies according to elevation, cold in the high area and warm in the lower elevations.

 Difficulty: Easy to Moderate.
 Most days will include a fair amount of walking within undulating terrain.

-* With smaller groups, an additional fee will be charged.
+* Pricing based on group of 4 people.
+With smaller groups, an additional fee will be charged.

 Share this Tour